Kinburn Peninsula: Etymology

 Etymology comes from Turkish Kılburun, literally 'nose (land strip) [as subtle as a] hair'.

 Geography

 The western tip of the peninsula extends into the Kinburn Spit.

-To the south is a pair of islands, Dovhyi and Kruhlyi - both belong administratively to the Mykolaiv Raion of Mykolaiv Oblast.
+To the south is a pair of islands, Dovhyi and Kruhlyi; both belong administratively to the Mykolaiv Raion of Mykolaiv Oblast.

 The peninsula includes the villages of Pokrovka, Pokrovske and Vasylivka, in Mykolaiv Oblast, and Heroiske, in the Kherson Oblast.

+Nature

+Many species on the peninsula have value in conservation, as many are listed on the Red Data Book of Ukraine.

+In recent years, the peninsula has been particularly vulnerable to climate change due to its fragile geology and human impact.
+Sheep farming during the early years of the peninsula degraded the steppe's vegetation and exposed sandy soils, and an attempt was made in the mid-20th century to create artificial pine forest plantations within the peninsula to stabilize the sands.
+Since the start of the warfare in 2022, severe stress has been put on Kinburn's ecosystem, with many fire outbreaks being recorded.

 History

+In the 2nd millennium BC, the Nymphaion transgression submerged a sandy plain in the lower Dnipro, and later sea withdrawal created the Dnipro-Buh estuary.
+The present-day peninsula was formed about 1,500 to 2,000 years ago.
+In antiquity, the peninsula was known as Hileia, which was described by Herodotus, who portrayed the area as a remote, uninhabited wooded land where Hercules lost his horses and where the Scythian sage Anacharsis was killed.

 The Battle of Kinburn was fought on 12 October (N.S.)/1 October (O.S.)
 1787 as part of the Russo-Turkish War (1787–1792).

 The Battle of Kinburn was fought on 17 October 1855 as part of the Crimean War.